ibm-cloud-docs/Cloudant/tutorials/create_backup.md

 ##  Restoring from a backup text file

 From the `couchbackup-demo-backup.txt` file, you can restore your data to a new, empty database using the `couchrestore` command.

+> **Note**: Restoring a backup is only supported when restoring into an empty database.
+If you delete all documents from a database, document deletion records are still present for replication consistency purposes.
+This means that a database containing only deleted documents is not considered empty, and so cannot be used as the target when restoring a backup.

 1. (Prerequisite) Create a new, empty database where you can restore your data.